MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-overview.md

 ## Exception handling in the Azure SDK for Java

 Most Azure SDK for Java client service methods throw a [HttpResponseException](https://github.com/Azure/azure-sdk-for-java/blob/main/sdk/core/azure-core/src/main/java/com/azure/core/exception/HttpResponseException.java) or a more-specific subclass on failure.
-The `HttpResponseException` type includes detailed response error object that provides specific useful insights into what went wrong and includes corrective actions to fix common issues.
-This error information can be found inside the message property of the `HttpResponseException` object.
-Because these exception are runtime exceptions, JavaDoc reference documentation does not explicitly call them out.
+The `HttpResponseException` type includes a detailed response error object that provides specific useful insights into what went wrong and includes corrective actions to fix common issues.
+You can find this error information inside the message property of the `HttpResponseException` object.
+Because these exception are runtime exceptions, the JavaDoc reference documentation doesn't explicitly call them out.

 Here's the example of how to catch it with a synchronous client